-What percentage of students in Augusta Public Schools can be identified for the Gifted and Talented Academic Program?
+Percentage of students who can be identified for the Gifted and Talented Program

 - General Academic Ability – high ability in all academic areas